robsimmons/sketchzone/README.md

 ## Examples

-These examples are all built on Glitch as a static site that uses [Vite](https://vitejs.dev/) to roll up sessionzone's dependencies on React and Codemirror.
+These examples are all built on Glitch as a static site that uses [Vite](https://vitejs.dev/) to roll up sketchzone's dependencies on React and Codemirror.

 - [Simplest possible example](https://glitch.com/edit/#!/sketchzone-simplest?path=index.js) - deceptively simple enough, uses defaults for everything.
 Loading a document just displays its length.
 - [Simple example](https://glitch.com/edit/#!/sketchzone-simple?path=index.js) - a better example of a basic configuration, which uses a button to show off how tabs maintain their own inspectors.